Bootstrap based uncertainty bands for prediction in functional kriging: Discussion

 Data in the two case studies considered in this paper were regularly spaced over the domain $T$; however, that is not always the case (see e.g. atmospheric profiles in \cite{IgnaccoloCollocation}).
 For irregularly spaced data, curves could be aligned at the initial smoothing step before fitting the functional kriging with external drift model, as it is straightforward to evaluate the curves for every $t \in T$ in a common grid for all curves.

 The algorithm proposed for uncertainty evaluation of spatially correlated curves is computationally feasible (running times with $B=1000$: 4 hours for the PM$_{10}$ case study and 2.35 hours for the Canadian temperature case study using an Intel Core i7-4770 CPU 3.40GHz 16GB RAM) and applies to a wide range of practical situations, as it can be used regardless of the complexity of the drift term, or even in the absence of the latter.
-Our proposal has been specified in the case of ordinary kriging where the weight coeficients are constant and the spatial structure is determined by means of the trace-variogram.
+Our proposal has been specified in the case of ordinary kriging where the weight coefficients are constant and the spatial structure is determined by means of the trace-variogram.
 We are aware that the simulation study is limited to the simple case in which the spatial dependence structure does not change w.r.t. $t \in T$, as assumed by the trace-covariogram.
-While it might be worth exploring more complex scenarios a full analysis of the air pollution data described in Section 5.2 \citep{IgnaccoloSERRA} suggested that in practice the assumption of a spatial structure that is constant over time is reasonable, as the drift term in the model picks up most of the spatial variability over time.
+While it might be worth exploring more complex scenarios a full analysis of the air pollution data described in Section 5.2, \cite{IgnaccoloSERRA} showed that in practice the assumption of a spatial structure that is constant over time is reasonable, as the drift term in the model picks up most of the spatial variability over time.
+This suggests that in similar situations, where the available covariates are able to explain a large part of the time-space variability, ordinary residual kriging should be appropriate.

 Nevertheless, it may be the case that a more complex kriging alternative is desiderable in order to let the weights vary with $t$ (for both the real data and the bootstrap samples).
 To be consistent with the way the kriging weights have been specified in the cases of continuous time-varying kriging and functional kriging total model, the underlying spatial structure (and hence the matrices $K$ in Section~\ref{FKED} and $\Sigma$ in Section~\ref{BOOT}) should not be determined by means of the trace-variogram.
 In fact, in \cite{Giraldo2011} and \cite{Giraldo2009} functional data are expressed as linear combinations of splines and a Linear Model of Coregionalization is used to estimate cross-correlations among the spline coefficients; this way a possible interaction between the curve domain and the space domain is taken into account.
 Consequently the matrices $K$ and $\Sigma$ would need to be adjusted accordingly but with the added burden of an increased computational load.